viktoruk1/viktoruk1/README.md

 - 👀 I’m interested in Green Energy and providing data-driven 📈 solutions to real world problems and simplify the data space for young prospects👨‍💻.

-- 🌱 I’m currently a Power Bi Analyst 📊 & working on a Webscarping project using python & Power BI.
+- 🌱 I’m currently a Power Bi Analyst 📊 & working on a Webscarping project using Python & Power BI.

 -  🖥 TECHNICAL SKILLS